AngelinaBanana/focusmode/README.md

 ### Usage

-- **Set Work and Break Times:**
+- **Customize settings:**
   - Use the sliders in the settings panel to adjust the work and break durations to your preference.
+Use the dropdowns to customize your interface and background noise.
 - **Start Focus Session:**
   - Click the 'Start' button to begin a focus session.
 - **Take Breaks:**